gottstech/grin/README.md

 This repo is NOT the "official" Grin implementation, but for the wallet service.

-It includes / will include a lot optimizations and improvements for the convenience of the wallet implementation/s and wallet service/s.
+It includes / will include optimizations and improvements for the convenience of the wallet implementation/s and wallet service/s.

 ## Credits